kmruehl/WETOStack/_sources/workshop.md

 - To establish a mechanism to disseminate our research
 - To provide the industry with tools to design wind energy systems
 - To full industry adoption

-Third option:
-- how might we engage with independent organizations to deal with these long term maintenance burdens
-  - inter (?) foundation
-  - Apache foundation
-  - Linux foundation

 ## Breakout 2: In what direction should WETO software go?